 Federal Estate & Gift Tax: The Rules for Spouses

 Most people don’t need to worry about the federal gift and estate tax, which affects only very wealthy families.
-For deaths in 2013, only those who leave more than $5.25 million are potentially subject to the tax.
-For 2014 deaths, the individual exemption amount is $5.34 milliion.
+For deaths in 2015, only those who leave more than $5.43 million are potentially subject to the tax.
 Married couples can leave a total of twice that amount tax-free.

 How it works.
 The tax is imposed on transfers of property both during life and at death.
 The tax rate is the same in both circumstances.
 Because the exemption amount is so high, very few families pay the tax.
 It isn’t collected until after someone’s death, when the value of all property that person gave away or left is totaled up.